Tag: nocturnal imagery

 The frosted rose garden of madness was my hidden haven of lunacy and spices.
 Every kind of rose would blossom in it, surrounded by thorns and arrows.
 The exquisite magnificence of the view contrasted with the scent of death, which was hovering over it like a wraith from the underworld.
 My madness was the artifice of my descent to a vortex of frenzies and obsessions.

 Storms inside my heart besieged my boldness, and I surrendered to them.
-Undoubtedly, I was bold enough to face my obliteration, but not enough to accept my ineptitude.
-Lores and legends guided me on a perilous path of oblivion.
+Undoubtedly, I was bold enough to face my obliteration, but not enough to accept my burden.
+Lore and legend taught me the perilous path to oblivion.
 Thorns and pins pierced my heart as I embraced folly and turmoil.

 I wish I could help myself in this labyrinth of passions and longings.
 Nonetheless, I was lost permanently in the realm of nowhere and absurdity, where everything could have been granted in every conceivable manner, in darkness and light.
 The colder I felt, the more the dwelling around me dissolved in a haunting haze of derealization.